nick22d/webapp/README.md

 ## Usage
 This code assumes that you have already Terraform installed locally.
 For instructions on how to install Terraform, please refer to Hashicorp's documentation [here](https://developer.hashicorp.com/terraform/install).

+To deploy this solution, please follow the instructions below.

 1) Clone the repository locally:

 ```